-The Mockingbird is the student literary/arts magazine published as a partnership between the East Tennessee State University Department of Literature and Language and the Department of Art & Design.
+The Mockingbird is the student arts and literary magazine published as a partnership between the East Tennessee State University Department of Literature & Language and the Department of Art & Design.

 Thank you for visiting our website; if you are an ETSU student, we hope to receive some of your work for consideration for an upcoming issue of The Mockingbird.